ethanckim/ethanckim/README.md

 <img align="right" alt="GIF" src="https://github.com/ethanckim/ethanckim/blob/master/media/robot.gif" />

- - 🎓 Currently Studying <a href="https://uwaterloo.ca/mechanical-mechatronics-engineering/">Mechatronics Enginneering at the University of Waterloo</a> (Class of 2025)
+ - 🎓 Currently Studying <a href="https://uwaterloo.ca/mechanical-mechatronics-engineering/">Mechatronics Enginneering at the University of Waterloo</a>
  - 🤖 Programmed a robot so it does something like this ->
  - 🐢 I like turtles